hackergrrl/tdag/README.md

   tg add ID "regen waoroni log /wo corruption"
     add task that is a dependency of todo #ID

-  tg ID
-    print the dependency tree rooted at ID

-  tg query
-    print all top-level tasks

   tg ready
     print all tasks that are ready to be worked on

   tg done ID
     mark a task as done
 ```

 ## Example Use